learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 # Using JSON Server and Postman to Mock Client/Server Communication

+## Learning Goals

+- Set up JSON Server as a mock backend
+- Use Postman to mimic frontend responses
+- Practice the client/server request/response cycle

 ## Introduction

 In typical full-stack applications, a frontend (the client) and a backend (the